Description of Responsibilities

 Title IX of the Education Amendments of 1972 prohibits discrimination based on sex within federally funded education institutions.
 Thus, all educational programs and activities must be operated free from discrimination.
 Key areas addressed by Title IX include: athletics; sexual misconduct, including sexual harassment and sexual violence; pregnant and parenting students; off-campus activities; recruitment and admission; and employment.
 Education institutions must protect against discrimination in these areas and prevent retaliation against any person for participating in any complaint action under Title IX.

 The Lake Elsinore Unified School District (LEUSD) is committed to ensuring equal, fair, and meaningful access to employment and educational services.
-The District does not discriminate in any employment practice, educational program, or educational activity on the basis and/or association with a person or group with one or more of these actual or perceived characteristics of age, ancestry, color, disability, ethnicity, gender, gender identity or expression, genetic information, marital status, medical condition, national origin, political affiliation, pregnancy, and related conditions, race, religion, retaliation, sex (including sexual harassment), sexual orientation, Vietnam Era Veterans’ status, or any other basis prohibited by California state and federal nondiscrimination laws respectively.
+The District does not discriminate in any employment practice, educational program, or educational activity on the basis and/or association with a person or group with one or more of these actual or perceived characteristics of age, ancestry, color, disability, ethnicity, gender, gender identity or expression, genetic information, immigration status, marital status, medical condition, national origin, political affiliation, pregnancy, and related conditions, race, religion, retaliation, sex (including sexual harassment), sexual orientation, Vietnam Era Veterans’ status, or any other basis prohibited by California state and federal nondiscrimination laws respectively.
 Not all bases of discrimination shall apply to both educational services and employment.
-The Office of Equal Opportunity is charged with overseeing, leading, and directing the LEUSD’s efforts to meet the legal obligations set forth in state and federal civil rights laws and regulations in LEUSD employment and delivery of educational services.
 Inquiries regarding nondiscrimination and civil rights should be directed to Title IX Coordinators of the Lake Elsinore Unified School District.